oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

       webLogicCredentialsSecret:
         name: sample-domain1-weblogic-credentials

-      # Whether to include the WebLogic server stdout in the pod's stdout, default is true
+      # Whether to include the WebLogic Server stdout in the pod's stdout, default is true
       includeServerOutInPodLog: true

       # Whether to enable overriding your log file location, see also 'logHome'